-An application must be made to the county council for every child starting school in September 2014.
-Parents can apply online 24 hours a day, seven days a week at www.gloucestershire.gov.uk/startingprimary from November until midnight on January 15th or by completing a paper form which can be downloaded from the same site or requested from the county council's Admissions & Transfer Team on 01452 425407.
+An application must be made to the county council for every child starting school in September 2017.
+Parents can apply online 24 hours a day, seven days a week at www.gloucestershire.gov.uk/startingprimary from November until midnight on January 15th or by completing a paper form which can be downloaded from the same site or requested from the county council's Co-ordinated Admissions on 01452 425407.

-Full information on the admissions process and information about individual schools is available in School Admission Guidance and Primary School Information booklets online.
-These are also available from individual schools, libraries or from the Admissions & Transfers Team.
+Full information on the admissions process and information about individual schools is available in School Admission Guidance and Infant, Primary and Junior booklet available online.
 It is important for parents to read this information before applying for a school place.

-Parents are encouraged to list four preferred schools on their form as school places cannot be guaranteed - failing to include second, third and fourth preferences could lead to children being allocated school places parents would not have listed.
-Parents must apply online or return their form by January 15th, 2014.
+Parents are encouraged to list five preferred schools on their form as school places cannot be guaranteed - failing to include second, third, fourth and fifth preferences could lead to children being allocated school places parents would not have listed.
+Parents must apply online or return their form by January 15th 2017.

 Other common primary admission myths